 Occupational health and safety has many considerations:

-How to prevent discrimination against those who are most vulnerable to epidemics / pandemics and who are predisposed towards being more vulnerable?
+- Will we prevent discrimination against those who are most vulnerable to epidemics/pandemics and who are predisposed towards being more vulnerable?